cytoscape/cytoscape.js-blog/_drafts/2016-07-24-cytoscape-electron.md

 - `#cy` is our normal Cytoscape.js container, although here we've also set `flex-grow: 1` which will grow the Cytoscape.js container to all remaining space after the input area is laid out.
 - `h1` will center any text with an `<h1>` tag; in this case, the text "Tutorial 4"
 - `#loading` will put any element with a `loading` id (i.e. the Font Awesome loading spinner) in the vertical and horizontal center of the page.
-- `.hidden` has expanded from its original purpose of hiding the loading spinner (although it's still used for this) to also be used for hiding input fields and buttons in `loading.html`.
+- `.hidden` is used for hiding the Font Awesome loading spinner when data has been downloaded for the graph.

 # <a name="api" />twitter_api.js